-Led by award-winning author/illustrator David Lucas, this intensive five-day children's book illustration course in London will help you develop new confidence in classic illustration techniques.
-You will craft a bold and imaginative sequence of images to illustrate a narrative of your choice.
-You will be guided towards creating a handmade book of a high enough standard to present to a publisher.
+On this intensive five-day course led by award-winning children's author-illustrator David Lucas, you will develop new confidence in classic illustration techniques, and create a bold and imaginative sequence of images to illustrate a narrative of your choice.

 This course is ideal for both dancers who are interested in expanding their repertoire of styles and also beginners/enthusiasts who are interested in learning traditional Chinese dance or knowing more about Chinese arts and culture.

-Community Music is a term used to describe an approach to music that is inclusive and participatory.
-This can operate both therapeutically and educationally, but as a field has its own rich history and culture.
-This course focuses on music-making with people living with dementia.
+This in-person course focuses on music-making with people living with dementia.
 This rapidly-growing and exciting area of the field focuses on how music can enable those living with dementia to connect and create, combating social isolation, and helping maintain a sense of agency and identity.

-Community Music is a term that describes an approach to music that is both inclusive and participatory.
-This can operate therapeutically and educationally, but as a field has its own rich history and culture.
-This workshop focuses on working with so-called “hard to reach” young people, in overcoming the challenges they face through music.
+This course focuses on working with so-called “hard to reach” young people, and how music can support them in overcoming some of the challenges they face .
 As well as introducing you to this growing field, we’ll explore the contextual background and practical tools you’ll need to take into your own practice.

 Cultural Studies explores the political dynamics of contemporary culture.
 It does this from a variety of angles, both empirical and theoretical.
 In contemporary debates the question often emerges of how we can lead different lives as responses to political, environmental and economical crisis.
 This course will focus on different ways to think about actions and relations (summed up as ethics) and what it means to change the life one lives in a rapidly changing world.